CoolmanCZ/rajce/README.md

 # Changelog

+* 1.2.4 - store settings to the configuration file, new option - download new files only
 * 1.2.3 - hide the http proxy settings if not used
 * 1.2.2 - new option - http/https download protocol
 * 1.2.1 - correction of the runtime translation